MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-privacy-security.md

 Microsoft is transparent about the specific policies, operational practices, and technologies that help you ensure the privacy, security, and compliance of your data across Microsoft Syntex.

-- Microsoft respects the privacy and ownership of data you use to train and process models in Syntex.
+- Microsoft respects the privacy and ownership of data you use to train and process models in Microsoft Syntex.

 - None of your organization's data is used or transferred by Microsoft to train AI models, large-language models, or any other models.